CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation-clarification.md

 "indirect CRLs".

-Certification Authorities delegate the issuance of CRLs to other entities by issuing the entity a certificate that asserts the `cRLSign` bit in the `keyUsage` extension.
+Certification Authorities delegate the issuance of CRLs to other entities by issuing to the entity a certificate that asserts the `cRLSign` bit in the `keyUsage` extension.
 The Certification Authority will then issue certificates that fall within the scope of the indirect CRL by including the `crlDistributionPoints` extension and specifying the distinguished name ("DN") of the CRL issuer in the `cRLIssuer` field of the corresponding distribution point.

 The CRL issuer issues CRLs that assert the `indirectCRL` boolean within the `issuingDistributionPoint` extension.